dgoffredo/fix-cpp-warnings/README.md

 This is for `-Wswitch`, when you have a `switch` on an `enum` type, and do not handle each of the possible `case`s, and don't have a `default` case.
 This script will add a `default: break;` to the end of the switch.
 #### Comments
 Adding a quiet `default` will make explicit what these warning-producing switches were doing implicitly already, but that does not mean it is the best solution.
 Review any modifications made by this script and see whether a `default` case is appropriate for your switches.

-Also, there's a bug in the clang bindings used by these scripts that causes AST nodes to sometimes report having more tokens than they actually do.
-As a result, `remove-unused-parameters.py` issues incorrect rewrites in situations where the last child of the `switch`'s body (i.e. the last `case`) ends with a `}` rather than a `;`.
-This is somewhat uncommon, since there is usually a `break;` following the closing `}`, but this is still a bug.